fieldtrip/website/_includes/shared/tutorial/mmfaces.md

 The complete dataset is available from the [MRC-CBU ftp server](ftp://ftp.mrc-cbu.cam.ac.uk/personal/rik.henson/wakemandg_hensonrn/).

-The MEG data consist of 102 magnetometers and 204 planar gradiometers from an Elekta VectorView system.
+The MEG data consist of 102 magnetometers and 204 planar gradiometers from a Neuromag/Elekta VectorView system.
 The same system was used to simultaneously record EEG data from 70 electrodes (using a nose reference), which are stored in the same “FIF” format file.
-The above FTP site includes a raw FIF file for each run/subject, but also a second FIF file in which the MEG data have been “cleaned” using Signal-Space Separation as implemented in MaxFilter 2.1.
+The above FTP site includes a raw FIF file for each run/subject, but also a second .fif file in which the MEG data have been “cleaned” using Signal-Space Separation as implemented in MaxFilter 2.1.
 We use the latter here.

 A Polhemus digitizer was used to digitise three fiducial points and a large number of other points across the scalp, which can be used to coregister the M/EEG data with the structural MRI image.
 Six runs (sessions ) of approximately 10mins were acquired for each subject, while they judged the left-right symmetry of each stimulus (face or scrambled), leading to nearly 300 trials in total for each of the 3 conditions.